jina-ai/examples/fashion-example-query/README.md

 ## 🔮 Overview of the files

-This are the files you will see in this example:
+These are the files you will see in this example:

 * `components.py`: Python file with the custom encoder to use.
 * `app.py`: Main Python file to run this example.